 And what we learned was they did a lot of different behaviors.
-But when you ask people, like, what are you actually doing with your phone?
-They described the same thing over and over again.
+But when you ask people, like, "what are you actually doing with your phone?", they describe the same thing over and over again.
 They were taking pictures of things that they were seeing, and they were sending them to their teammates or their teachers to ask questions or discuss the management of a patient.

-So, this behavior of seeing people, seeing cases on your phone, From people you knew, was sort of like behavior that was showing up as smartphones were becoming more and more ubiquitous in healthcare.
+So, this behavior of seeing people, seeing cases on your phone, from people you knew, was sort of like behavior that was showing up as smartphones were becoming more and more ubiquitous in healthcare.
 This is in 2012.
-So, you know, the iPhone had been out for five years or something like that.
+So, the iPhone had been out for five years or something like that.

-Right?
 Like they were still the iPhone 3, I think.
-You know, cameras weren't that great.
+The cameras weren't that great.
 It was right at the birth of Instagram.
 So we were at the beginning.
 This is going to be important for the way that physicians learn, especially these people who are just entering medical school now.
 And I learned that we weren't wrong.

 Ivan Dunskiy: That it wasn't 2013?